-There are few websites developed only for the desktop version that cause issues when accessing them on a mobile phone.
+Few websites developed only for the desktop version cause issues when accessing them on a mobile phone.
 Thankfully, Google Chrome has a feature where you can instantly switch between mobile and desktop websites with a single tap.

-This will not only help to view web-pages with tables and formula data, but it is also useful for certain websites that work badly on a smartphone.
+It will not only help to view web pages with tables and formula data, but it is also helpful for specific websites that work poorly on a smartphone.
 I face many problems while browsing certain anime websites as they are optimized for desktop viewers only.

-Hence, on my smartphone, I can’t see the anime series’ release dates, the download buttons, stream buttons, and so on.
-It was an enormous hassle to turn on my laptop only to browse particular websites or web portals.
-But soon, I discovered the desktop site view feature in Chrome iOS, where you can request desktop site chrome with no technical expertise.
+Hence, on my smartphone, I can’t see the anime series’ release dates, the download buttons, the stream buttons, etc. Turning on my laptop only to browse particular websites or web portals was an enormous hassle.
+But soon, I discovered the desktop site view feature in Chrome iOS, where you can request desktop site chrome without technical expertise.

 The view desktop site option is a one-button script that can convert a smartphone website into a desktop.
-It is especially useful if the website you’re visiting is not mobile-friendly or not working on a small screen.
+It is beneficial if the website you’re visiting is not mobile-friendly or not working on a small screen.

 I have faced many scenarios where certain websites that I used to complete my college assignment worked only on my PC and did not work on my smartphone.
 Some of them include graph plotting websites and 3D map websites.
 These websites were technically developed for a desktop screen.

-But with the request desktop site chrome option, you can view their desktop-only websites on your smartphone device!
-It is a very useful and great option that iPhone or iPad users can now enjoy with the Chrome iOS app.
+But with the requested desktop site chrome option, you can view their desktop-only websites on your smartphone!
+It is a handy and excellent option for users of iPhone or iPad with the Chrome iOS app.

-The desktop site view helps in viewing all hidden menus and options just like we watch on the desktop.
+The desktop site view helps us view all hidden menus and options as we watch on the desktop.

-Although font size and elements might look smaller since we are visiting a desktop site on the mobile phone.
-But overall, the experience will be exactly like desktop websites.
-Desktop site iPhone is a really useful feature.
+Although font size and elements might look smaller since we are visiting a desktop site on a mobile phone, the experience will be exactly like desktop websites.
+Desktop site iPhone is a handy feature.

 Here are the steps to view the desktop site on Chrome iPhone/iPad: